-With communication dated 15 December 2020, the Bank of Italy required that the banks provide the market with information on the effects of COVID-19 and of the economic support measures on risk management strategies, objectives and policies, as well as on the economic and capital position of the intermediaries.
+With communication dated 21 December 2021, the Bank of Italy provided an update on the requirement for banks to provide the market with information on the effects of COVID-19 and of the economic support measures on risk management strategies, objectives and policies, as well as on the economic and capital position of the intermediaries.
 The disclosures in question have been included in these Financial Statements.